GameFoundry/bsf/Documentation/Manuals/Native/textures.md

 You can access all relevant information about a texture (e.g. width, height) by calling @ref bs::Texture::getProperties() "Texture::getProperties()" which will return an instance of @ref bs::TextureProperties "TextureProperties".

 # Reading/writing {#textures_c}
-To read and write from/to the texture use the @ref bs::Texture::readSubresource "Texture::readSubresource" and @ref bs::Texture::writeSubresource "Texture::writeSubresource" methods.
-These expect an index of a sub-resource to read/write to, and a @ref bs::PixelData "PixelData" object.
+To read and write from/to the texture use the @ref bs::Texture::readData "Texture::readData" and @ref bs::Texture::writeData "Texture::writeData" methods.
+These expect a face and mipmap index to read/write to, and a @ref bs::PixelData "PixelData" object.

-The sub-resource index is simply a sequential index of the surface you want to access.
-If the texture has only one surface this will always be zero.
-But if the texture has multiple mipmaps or multiple faces (like for cube textures or texture arrays) you can use @ref bs::TextureProperties::mapToSubresourceIdx "TextureProperties::mapToSubresourceIdx" to convert mip/face combination into an subresource index, and @ref bs::TextureProperties::mapFromSubresourceIdx "TextureProperties::mapFromSubresourceIdx" for the other way around.

 @ref bs::PixelData "PixelData" object is just a container for a set of pixels.
-You can create one manually or use @ref bs::TextureProperties::allocateSubresourceBuffer "TextureProperties::allocateSubresourceBuffer" to create the object of valid size and format for the specified sub-resource index.
+You can create one manually or use @ref bs::TextureProperties::allocBuffer "TextureProperties::allocBuffer" to create the object of valid size and format for the specified sub-resource index.
 When reading from the texture the buffer will be filled with pixels from the texture, and when writing you are expected to populate the object.

+Be aware that read and write operations are asynchronous and you must follow the rules for @ref asyncMethod "asynchronous methods".

 ## PixelData {#textures_c_a}
 You can create @ref bs::PixelData "PixelData" manually by calling @ref bs::PixelData::create "PixelData::create" and providing it with dimensions and pixel format.
 When working with textures you must ensure that the dimensions and the format matches the texture sub-resource.